Touch of London gay massageLocation: Central London, UK

 I used the radio to let people know where I was, I also found out that my companions had got down safely.
 I now started to feel cold.
 I then realised, that on the way down I had no sense of cold, fear, or pain, but now I could feel all of these.
 In many cases people die at this point as they realise they are safe and subconsciously give up the fight for life.

 I took all of my clothes off as they were wet.
 I put my dry clothes on, got into a bunk with seven blankets on top of me.
 It took 4.5 hours for me to warm up.
 I could feel my feet freezing cold and slowly they would warm up not as a hole foot and ankle but as a line working its way down my ankle and along my foot to my toes.
 The only food in the hut needed to be cooked apart from a portion of ricecrispies and cream.
 Which tasted wonderful!
 I drank a lot of water.
 I put some of my wet clothing between the sheets, to try and dry them out.

 In the morning it was hell, putting the wet clothes back on.
 I put every piece of clothing I had on.
 I soon warmed up on the way down the path back to Mer de Glacier.
 As I got onto Mer de Glacier the mist came down. which made crossing it I bit difficult due to the visibility.
 The first people I came across were from Dundee.
 One of the women in the party was a fell runner, who had been at a couple of the same fell races that I had been in.
 That probably saved my life.
-7 (If someone else with the same climbing ability as I have got, had been in the same position I do not think that they would have made it as I think my fitness saved me, but probably more was my metal determination being in 23 SAS of 12 years give me the mind set to survive this ordeal).
+7 (If someone else with the same climbing ability as I have got, had been in the same position I do not think that they would have made it as I think my fitness saved me, but probably more was my metal determination being in SAS for 12 years give me the mind set to survive this ordeal).
 Even in the SAS I was known as the mountain man, due to my fitness and winter mountaineering experience in the highlands of Scotland.

 At the time my resting hart rate was 45 beats a minute, so very fit.